choria-legacy/marionette-collective/website/reference/ui/nodereports.md

 As we have all facts, classes and agents for nodes we can do some custom reporting on all of these.

-The _mc inventory_ tool is a generic node and network reporting tool, it has basic scripting abilities.
+The _mco inventory_ tool is a generic node and network reporting tool, it has basic scripting abilities.

 **Note: This is an emerging feature, the scripting language is likely to change**